 Google AdWords: we have tried this on a few books and seen a small rise on sales.

 Yes, its name is an anagram.
 Newest of the big four online bookstores, Kobo was founded in 2009 and is owned by ecommerce company Rakuten.
 Kobo is based in Canada and offers more than 5 million eBooks and magazines in 77 languages to millions of users of the Kobo ereader device and app.
 Its platforms support popular e-book formats, including EPUB, EPUB3 and PDF.
-All our titles are available as ebooks on kobo.com but Moon Books sold particularly well in 2015.
+All our titles are available as ebooks on kobo.com, but Moon Books has sold particularly well in the last few years.

 The Book Depository was founded in 2004 by an Amazon employee and sold back to Amazon in 2011.
-Since 2011 TBD sells only printed books, no ebooks, and specializes in reaching far flung customers in countries outside US and UK.
-It competes hard with home-grown internet retailers, Loot in South Africa and Booktopia in Australia.
+Since 2011, TBD sells only printed books (no ebooks) and specializes in reaching far flung customers in countries outside the US and UK.
+It competes hard with home-grown internet retailers, Loot in South Africa, and Booktopia in Australia.
 Although, any titles ordered by Australian customers from Amazon/TBD are being supplied from UK or US.
 The Book Depository never order from our Australian distributor Brumby.